 |Después de tapas en la mejor bar de tapas en Triana (Sevilla): Las Golondrinas!|

 But, as amazing and wonderful (and short) as our time together was in Spain, the fun didn’t end there!
 We would see each other for the third -out of four times- this year during this month!
 Our cousin in Iowa was getting married and we had plans to be there for the festivities!
 I flew up to Ohio and then drove out to Iowa and Nebraska with my parents and Nathan.
 We all haven’t made one of those road trips out that way in about three years.
 And, if memory serves correctly, we haven’t made this trip in the fall let alone in October.
 What’s important about the month of October is my parents’ anniversary (29 years!!!) and my brother’s birthday.
 What’s shocking is that I haven’t been home in the month of October (for either occasion) since 2006, my senior year of HS!
-Which also means that the last time I saw my brother during his birthday month was when he turned 21!
+This also means that the last time I saw my brother during his birthday month was when he turned 21!
 Yes, it is crazy, I know, haha.
 I’m glad that I was able to reset the clock so to speak on that counter and that I was able to attend the wedding in Iowa as well as have a short visit at home too.
 And…the last big thing about that week and weekend was this: the last time we were at a Willats family wedding was when I was 3 and he was 6!
 We had fun during our uncle’s wedding (because we were in it, haha) but all of us only have a handful of memories from the day.
 I have even less.
-But, with her wedding, we will remember the beautiful ceremony and all of the fun times afterwards at the reception!
+But, with her wedding, we will remember the beautiful ceremony and all of the fun times afterward at the reception!
 Also, it was another time in the past year where I have never laughed so much at one time!
 It was a great end to a great year of me being 24 and Nathan being 27.